apache/ignite/modules/control-center-agent/README.txt

        In this mode an in-memory H2 database will started.
        How to evaluate:
          1.1) Go to Ignite Web Console "Metadata" screen.
-         1.2) Select "Load from database".
+         1.2) Click "Load from demo database".
-         1.3) Choose in Driver JAR combobox "Demo database for load metadata".
+         1.3) Click "Next" button.
+You should see list of available schemas.
          1.4) Click "Next" button.
-You should see list of available schemas.
+You should see list of available tables.
          1.5) Click "Next" button.
-You should see list of available tables.
+You should see metadata load options.
          1.6) Select some of them and click "Save".

     2) Demo for SQL.